mouelhis/adawrplatoon/README.md

 https://www.youtube.com/watch?v=vIlWZUfYKIY<br/>
 https://www.youtube.com/watch?v=Cl-vGISxBe4

 Robots are directly controlled by the Romeo All-in-One V1.3 boards enslaved by Raspberry Pi (RPi) 3 cards on which a distributed software application of platooning control is deployed and executed under real-time (Preempt_RT) Linux kernels.
-The control software  is implemented in Ada and based on the object-oriented component-based design approach presented in the reference paper above.
+The control software  is implemented in Ada and based on the object-oriented component-based design approach presented in the [reference paper](https://hal.archives-ouvertes.fr/hal-01592739).
 Distribution in the application is managed by the middleware PolyORB (maintained by AdaCore).

 ## Robots setting

-Wheeled robots should be mounted according the architecture provided in the reference paper above; the first settings you should are the following steps:
+Wheeled robots should be mounted according the architecture provided in the [reference paper](https://hal.archives-ouvertes.fr/hal-01592739); the first settings you should are the following steps:
 * flash the Arduino code `arduino/sketch_wheeled_robot.ino` under the low-level Romeo controllers of robots:
   - robots should be connected by USB to your host;
   - use the tool `arduino` under your host to flash the code;